Textrux/website/docs/waveComputing.md

 - **Self-Modifying Spatial Algorithms**: Algorithms that optimize their spatial distribution based on signal propagation patterns
 - **Adaptive Grid Computing**: Computational grids that reconfigure themselves through wave computing principles

+## Related Paradigms and Technologies

+While wave computing as described here is a novel paradigm, several existing technologies share aspects of its core principles:

+### Spin Wave Computing

+**What it is**: Uses magnetic excitations (spin waves) instead of electrical charges for computation, with information encoded in wave amplitude and phase.

+**Similarities**: Like wave computing, it relies on wave propagation for information transfer and processing, supports parallel computation through wave interactions, and enables decentralized processing without central control.

+**Differences**: Focuses specifically on magnetic systems at nanoscale, while wave computing is medium-agnostic and operates at the network level.

+**Status**: Active research field with experimental prototypes, but still largely theoretical.

+### Wave-Based Analog Computing with Metamaterials

+**What it is**: Uses electromagnetic waves in specially designed materials to perform mathematical computations like matrix operations in hardware.

+**Similarities**: Employs wave propagation for computation, operates at light speed with parallel processing, and encodes data in wave properties similar to our signal types.

+**Differences**: Hardware-specific for particular mathematical operations, whereas wave computing proposes a general-purpose programmable framework.

+**Status**: Emerging research area with recent experimental validation (2025), but limited to specific computational tasks.

+### Z-Wave Protocol

+**What it is**: Wireless communication protocol for IoT devices using mesh networking for smart home automation.

+**Similarities**: Uses decentralized mesh communication where devices relay signals, creating a network without single points of failure.

+**Differences**: Purely a communication protocol focused on device control, not a computational paradigm.
+Lacks sophisticated signal processing or emergent algorithms.

+**Status**: Mature, widely deployed protocol in smart homes since 2001.

+### Distributed and Edge Computing

+**What it is**: Multiple systems working together on problems across networks, with edge computing bringing processing closer to data sources.

+**Similarities**: Decentralized nodes processing data locally, dynamic resource allocation, and autonomous operation without central coordination.

+**Differences**: Relies on traditional point-to-point networking rather than broadcast-based ambient awareness.
+Uses predefined protocols rather than emergent behaviors.

+**Status**: Well-established paradigms powering modern cloud and IoT infrastructure.

+### Key Distinctions

+Wave computing differs from these approaches by combining:

+- **True broadcast communication** (ambient awareness vs. point-to-point)
+- **Emergent algorithms** (behavior arising from interactions vs. predetermined logic)
+- **Signal diversity** (pulses, tones, packets, broadcasts with different temporal characteristics)
+- **Reactive programming** (responding to environmental patterns vs. executing sequential instructions)

+While these related technologies demonstrate aspects of wave computing principles, none combines all elements into a unified computational paradigm.
+Wave computing represents a synthesis of ideas from these fields into a new framework for distributed intelligence.

 ## Applications and Future Directions

 Wave computing applies to systems where independent agents must coordinate through limited communication channels: